briangu/memblast/examples/tickers/README.md

 # Ticker Examples

 These scripts simulate streaming stock price data.
-Each program uses the `on_update_async` callback rather than polling.
-Start the server and then run one of the clients.
+Each program uses the `on_update_async` callback rather than polling. **Register the callback from an async function** then start the server and run one of the clients.

 ## Files